JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 ```

 You can also specify a different step size inside the interval and a different type.
-Here we are using numbers without the dot `.` so Julia will interpret them as `Int64`:
+Here we are using numbers without the dot `.` so Julia will interpret them as `Int64` and not `Float64`:

 ```jl
 scob("rand(2:2:20)")